erf/mu_state/README.md

 # mu_state

-A set of helpers for **pragmatic state handling in Flutter** as mentioned in my [Medium article ](https://medium.com/@erlendf/pragmatic-state-handling-in-flutter-d8c9bf5d7d2).
+A minimal state solution based on my **Pragmatic state handling in Flutter** [Medium article ](https://medium.com/@erlendf/pragmatic-state-handling-in-flutter-d8c9bf5d7d2).

 ## Features

-A set of classes for handling state based on `ValueNotifier` and `ValueListenableBuilder`, where state is wrapped in a `MuEvent` object:
+A set of classes built on `ValueNotifier` and `ValueListenableBuilder`.

-- `MuEvent` - state event with `data`, `loading` and `error` fields
+- `MuEvent` - the base class for our 3 state object
+- `MuEventData` - the data state
+- `MuEventError` - the error state
+- `MuEventLoading` - the loading state
 - `MuState` - a `ValueNotifier` of type `MuEvent`
 - `MuBuilder` - a `ValueListenableBuilder` of type `MuEvent`
-- `MuMultiBuilder` - listen to multiple `MuState` objects and get notified with a list of `MuEvent` values
+- `MuMultiBuilder` - listen to a list of `MuState`'s and get notified with a list of `MuEvent`'s

-## Getting started
+## How To

-Declare state as a global final `MuState` variable and pass it an initial `MuEvent`.
-Add new `MuEvent` objects to `MuState.value` as state changes.
+Declare state as a global final `MuState` variable and pass it an initial `MuEvent` type, e.g. a `MuEventLoading` or a `MuEventData`.

-For more complex state handling, extends `MuState` and implement the necessary logic / methods.
+Alternatively extend `MuState` and implement the necessary methods.

-Listen to a single `MuState` object using `MuBuilder`.
+Listen to `MuState` changes using `MuBuilder`.

-Listen to multiple `MuState` objects using `MuMultiBuilder`, which notifies you with a list of `MuEvent` values on every state change.
+Listen to multiple `MuState` objects using `MuMultiBuilder` and handle the list of `MuEvent`'s on changes.

 ## Example